 - If you do not have oat flour, you can take whole rolled or quick oats and grind them up in a high speed blender or food processor until they are a fine flour.

-- These cookies on their own are overly sweet, but the drizzle on top adds just the right amount of sweetness.
+- These vegan pumpkin cookies on their own are not overly sweet, but the drizzle on top adds just the right amount of sweetness.
 Keep this in mind if you are planning to leave the drizzle off.

 - There are different types of cinnamons, some of which are much stronger than others and will yield a different flavor.
 I used ceylon cinnamon for this recipe and find it gives the best flavor.

-- Once prepared, these cookies will keep for about 5 days.
+- Once prepared, these pumpkin cookies will last for about 5 days.
 They keep best on an uncovered plate.
 They tend to get a bit mushy if kept in an air tight container (this speaks to the fresh ingredients!).

 - Be sure to use virgin coconut oil that is not melted.
 I have tested this recipe with refined coconut oil and melted coconut oil and did not have success.